mwood23/slate-test-utils/README.md

-## Slate Test Utils
+# Slate Test Utils

 A toolkit to test Slate rich text editors with Jest, React Testing Library, and hyperscript!
-Write user driven integration tests with ease.
+Write user centric integration tests with ease.

 - 🚀 Works with Jest, React Testing Library, and JSDOM (Create React App and Vite friendly)
 - 🙏 Out of the box support for testing: typing, selection, keyboard events, beforeInput events, normalization, history, operations,